rudderlabs/rudderstack-docs/webhook-source.md

 Remember to add and test your webhook URL.
 {% endhint %}

-* When the users perform any of the actions associated with the source, the source platform will send the generated events to the webhook URL.
+* When the users perform any of the actions configured in the source, the platform will send the generated events to the webhook URL.

 In this example, Mailchimp sends the updates under **What type of updates should we send?** (seen in the image above) as user events to the webhook URL with the content type `application/x-www-form-urlencoded`.

 {% hint style="info" %}
-The content type can vary in case of other custom sources.
+The content type can vary in case of other webhook sources.
 {% endhint %}

 * RudderStack then takes the data, creates the payload and sends it to Google Analytics.

 {% hint style="info" %}
-For more information on how RudderStack creates the payload, refer to the next section.
+For more information on how RudderStack creates the payload, refer to the **Payload Creation and Transformation** section.
 {% endhint %}

 {% hint style="success" %}
-You can also add User Transformations to transform the payload in a specific format before sending it to the destination.
-Refer to the next section for more details.
+You can also add **User Transformations** to transform the payload into a specific format before sending it to your destination.
+Refer to the **Payload Creation and Transformation** section for more details.
 {% endhint %}

 ## Payload Creation and Transformation

-This section details how RudderStack receives the data from the custom source platform and creates the resulting payload.
+This section details how RudderStack receives the data from the webhook source platform and creates the resulting payload.

 Continuing with our Mailchimp example, let's assume that a customer subscribes to Mailchimp.
 Mailchimp then sends the following data to RudderStack: